devinkr/js-array-methods/readme.md

 How would we write a compare function to sort our capitals from most northern to most southern?

-### Looking Forward: Callbacks

-While array iteration methods are a very common example of higher-order functions, an even more common time that we want to pass functions as arguments to other functions is called a callback.

-These are ideas we'll cover in depth in a couple of classes but consider the following at a high level as a primer.

-Callbacks passed to another function to be called at some later time.

-All the examples that we have looked at use the function being passed as an argument immediately (and repeatedly).

-Callbacks are generally called at some time in the future.
-What types of things might we want to trigger a function call on?

 ### Practice On Your Own: